Social Security Disability Insurance (SSDI): Basics To Filing A Claim

 When a disability changes your way of life, choices can be overwhelming.
 Allsup can make one decision easier.
 When you need disability assistance, you need an expert.

 At Allsup, we’re here to help you find out if you’re eligible for Social Security Disability Insurance benefits.
 Approval for SSDI unlocks regular monthly income, Medicare and other life-enhancing benefits.

 Why Allsup?
-We have helped over 375,000 people get their benefits in 38-plus years.
+We have helped over 375,000 people get their benefits in nearly 40 years.
 Our specialized services get results for people with disabilities, so put Allsup to work for you.
 Increase your chances of success and get your benefits faster.

 Return To Work?
 Protect Your SSDI Benefits While You Work